-Carcassonne is the nearest airport and is about 30 minutes from Castelnaudary.
-The railway station at Castelnaudary is on the main SNCF Paris to Narbonne rail route and Castelnaudary is only 5 minutes from the A61 motorway (L’Autoroute des Deux Mers) that runs from Toulouse to Narbonne.
+The town is very accessible, Carcassonne is the nearest airport and is only about 30 to 35 minutes from Castelnaudary.
+The railway station at Castelnaudary is on the main SNCF Paris to Narbonne rail route and from the centre of town it is only 5 minutes to the A61 motorway (L’Autoroute des Deux Mers) that runs from Toulouse to Narbonne.

-With a Mediterranean climate and being situated in the ‘Pays de Cathar’ means that there is every opportunity for wonderful sunny weather for a large proportion of the year plus places to visit that are of natural and cultural interest.
+The town benefits from a Mediterranean climate and, being situated in the ‘Pays de Cathar’, there is every opportunity for wonderful sunny weather for a large proportion of the year plus numerous places to visit that are of natural and cultural interest.
 You will have access to the Mediterranean coastline, the Pyrenees and the Black Mountains with lakes, rivers and medieval architecture all in abundance.

-Please visit our accommodation and location pages for more details on what is on offer in this lovely part of France.
-If you are seeking information on local businesses in and around Castelnaudary you can find listings on the Local Businesses page.
+For local businesses information, you can find listings on the Local Businesses page.
 Or you can go to the Whats On pages for information on what is taking place throughout the year in or around Castelnaudary.